RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Trepidation
 Answer:A.

-Persistence is the trait that allows DRM protection to follow protected files wherever they might be stored/copied.
+**Persistence is the trait that allows DRM protection to follow protected files wherever they might be stored/copied**.
 The other options are not characteristics associated with DRM solutions.

-### Question # 21 - Which of the following characteristics is associated with digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM)?
+### [important] Question # 21 - Which of the following characteristics is associated with digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM)?
 A. Automatic expiration
 B. Multilevel aggregation
 C. Enhanced detail
 D. Broad spectrum
 Answer: A.

 Automatic expiration is the trait that allows DRM tools to prevent access to objects when a license expires or to remove protections when intellectual property moves into the public domain.
 The other options are not characteristics associated with DRM solutions.

-### Question # 22 - Which of the following characteristics is associated with digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM)?
+### [important] Question # 22 - Which of the following characteristics is associated with digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM)?
 A. Transparent encryption modification
 B. Bilateral enhancement
 C. Continuous audit trail
 D. Encompassing flow
 Answer: C.

-Continuous audit trail is the trait that allows DRM tools to log and exhibit all access to a given object.
+**Continuous audit trail is the trait that allows DRM tools to log and exhibit all access to a given object.**
 The other options are not characteristics associated with DRM solutions.

 ### Question # 23 - Which of the following characteristics is associated with digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM)?
 A. Mapping to existing access control lists (ACLs)